-In fiscal year 2019, the Center incurred \$16.6 million of grant expense in the Capital Program compared to \$29.1 million of grant expense in fiscal year 2018 and \$48.4 million in fiscal year 2017.
+In fiscal year 2020, the Center incurred \$28.4 million of grant expense in the Capital Program compared to \$16.6 million of grant expense in fiscal year 2019 and \$29.1 million of grant expense in fiscal year 2018.
+The \$11.8 million increase from fiscal year 2020 to 2019 is due to increased programming activities and timing of award expenditures.
 The \$12.5 million decrease from fiscal year 2019 to 2018 is due to timing of award expenditures and timing of new programs.
-The \$19.3 million decrease in fiscal year 2018 to 2017 is due to a decrease in payments for qualifying expenses related to grants awarded and fewer programs.
+Remaining payment for commitments as of June 30, 2020 on the outstanding Capital Program grants are \$61.2 million.

 The Life Sciences Act also provides for a Life Sciences Education Fund for providing grants for purchasing or leasing equipment to train students in life sciences and research.
-In fiscal year 2019, the Center incurred \$1.0 million of expense.
-The Center incurred \$1.4 million and \$2.6 million of expense in fiscal years 2018 and 2017 respectively.
+In fiscal year 2020, the Center incurred \$20 thousand of expense.
+The Center incurred \$1.0 million and \$1.4 million of expense in fiscal years 2019 and 2018, respectively.

 Life Sciences Tax Incentive Program: The Life Sciences Tax Incentive Program was created by the Life Sciences Act and allows the Center to award tax incentives to companies at every stage of development on behalf of the DOR.
 The Center has the ability to award ten different tax incentives with a cumulative cap of \$25.0 million per year for 10 years.
 The reauthorization increased the annual cap to \$30 million for the next five years.
 The tax incentives have no financial impact on the Center.
-The Center awarded \$20 million to 27 companies in fiscal year 2019, \$19.9 million to 23 companies in fiscal year 2018 and \$19.9 million to 22 companies in fiscal year 2017.
+The Center awarded \$19.5 million to 35 companies in fiscal year 2020, \$20 million to 27 companies in fiscal year 2019 and \$19.9 million to 23 companies in fiscal year 2018.

-Investment income: Investment income in fiscal year 2019 was \$730,455 compared to \$496,283 in fiscal year 2018 and \$297,148 in fiscal year 2017.
+Investment income: Investment income in fiscal year 2020 was \$516,034 compared to \$730,455 in fiscal year 2019 and \$496,283 in fiscal year 2018.
 Investment income relates primarily to interest earned throughout the fiscal year on the Center's cash and cash equivalent balance.
-The year over year increases are due to higher average balances and increase in interest rates.
+The decrease from 2020 to 2019 is due to decrease in interest rates.
+The increase from 2019 to 2018 is due to higher average balance and increase in interest rates.

 Administrative expenses and investments in property and equipment: In accordance with the Life Sciences Act, administrative expenses and purchases of property and equipment are provided by the Investment Fund.
-In fiscal year 2019, the Center incurred \$3.6 million of administrative expenses and purchases of property and equipment.
-In fiscal year 2018 and 2017, the Center incurred \$3.1 million and \$3.4 million of administrative expenses, respectively.
+In fiscal year 2020, the Center incurred \$3.6 million of administrative expenses and purchases of property and equipment.
+In fiscal year 2019 and 2018, the Center incurred \$3.6 million and \$3.1 million of administrative expenses, respectively.
+The relatively consistent balance in expenditures from 2020 to 2019 is primarily due to open positions offset by increased professional and consulting fees relating to legal and consulting activities relating to the Center's Seed Fund program as well as increased IT costs.
 The increase in expenditures from 2019 to 2018 is primarily due to increase in office rental costs as well as the related moving and capital equipment purchases.
-The Center's lease expired at the end of March 2019 and the Center entered into a new lease at a different office location in Waltham, MA.
+The Center's lease expired at the end of March 2019, and the Center entered into a new lease at a different office location in Waltham, Massachusetts.
 The increase is also driven by marketing and communications costs to conduct a rebranding project in line with the Center's new reauthorization strategy.
-The decrease in expenditures in fiscal year 2018 from fiscal year 2017 is primarily due to open positions during the fiscal year.
-For the fiscal years ended June 30, 2019, June 30, 2018 and June 30, 2017, the headcount of the Center at the end of the fiscal year was twenty-three, eighteen and fifteen, respectively.
+For the fiscal years ended June 30, 2020, 2019 and 2018, the headcount of the Center at the end of the fiscal year was 18, 23 and 18, respectively.